-Great news: You do not need to reserve a permit in advance to backcountry camp at Joshua Tree National Park.
+Great news: You do not need to reserve a permit in advance to backcountry camp at Joshua Tree National Park or in the area around Joshua Tree.
 Unlike other National Parks with competitive backcountry quota systems, if you are planning to go backcountry camping at Joshua Tree, you simply arrive and register for your permit at the backcountry board located at each of Joshua Tree’s 13 backcountry trailheads.
 More information on permits and backpacking in Joshua Tree can be found in this official guide from the park.
 As always, contact park rangers for current conditions before your backcountry trip.

 Similarly, there are no trail quotas at Joshua Tree, and no advanced are permits required for day hikes or to access any regions of the park.
 The only activities that need reservations are the ranger-led tour of Keys Ranch and any in-park activities with third-party outfitters such as rock climbing with a local guide.

 All guests — including day trippers, campers, and backpackers — need to pay a fee to enter Joshua Tree at the park when they arrive at the gate.
 The fees are either $30 per vehicle for a 7-day pass, $55 for an annual Joshua Tree National Park pass, or $80 for an Annual U.S. Park Pass which is good at all National and Federal Parks in the country for a full year.